Photo by Drew Hays on Unsplash

 That means, within a few seconds, you need to be able to grab attention and tell your story clearly.

 Tell a focused and coherent story.
+Remove everything else that doesn't support the narrative.

 Humans have a tendency to categorise and box things into "labels" - make sure you give them the labels clearly and strongly.